If your question is not listed, please do Contact us and we will be happy to answer your query.

 What is bespoke training?

 This is where we come to you and develop a course to suit your needs and attendees.
 For example, if you wish to obtain training for a group or people with learning difficulties, the training can be tailored to meet their specific needs and can cover topics most relevant to them, such as peer or self-advocacy.
-The course is provided in-house at your organisation offices, or a local venue of your choosing, for 6-12 attendees.
+We can provide these courses at a venue of your choosing nationwide for groups of 6-12 learners (other attendee numbers negotiable).
 Please Contact us for more information.

 Where do I start?